Archaeology: Excavation

-The next task is to form a site plan and then use it to help decide the method of excavation.
+The next task is to create a site plan and then use it to help determine the excavation method.
 Features dug into the natural subsoil are normally excavated in portions to produce a visible archaeological section for recording.
-A feature, for example a pit or a ditch, consists of two parts: the cut and the fill.
-The cut describes the edge of the feature, where the feature meets the natural soil.
+A feature, for example, a pit or a ditch, consists of two parts: the cut and the fill.
+The cut describes the edge of the feature where it meets the natural soil.
 It is the feature's boundary.
 The fill is what the feature is filled with, and will often appear quite distinct from the natural soil.
 The cut and fill are given consecutive numbers for recording purposes.
-Scaled plans and sections of individual features are all drawn on site, black and white and colour photographs of them are taken, and recording sheets are filled in describing the context of each.
-All this information serves as a permanent record of the now-destroyed archaeology and is used in describing and interpreting the site.
+Scaled plans and sections of individual features are all drawn on site; black-and-white and colour photographs of them are taken; and recording sheets are filled in, describing the context of each feature.
+All this information serves as a permanent record of the now-destroyed archaeology and is used to describe and interpret the site.

 Analysis

 Five of the seven known fossil teeth of Homo luzonensis found in Callao Cave, the Philippines.

-Once artifacts and structures have been excavated, or collected from surface surveys, it is necessary to properly study them.
+Once artifacts and structures have been excavated or collected during surface surveys, they must be studied properly.
 This process is known as post-excavation analysis, and is usually the most time-consuming part of an archaeological investigation.
 It is not uncommon for final excavation reports for major sites to take years to be published.

 At a basic level of analysis, artifacts found are cleaned, catalogued and compared to published collections.
 This comparison process often involves classifying them typologically and identifying other sites with similar artifact assemblages.
-However, a much more comprehensive range of analytical techniques are available through archaeological science, meaning that artifacts can be dated and their compositions examined.
+However, a much broader range of analytical techniques is available through archaeological science, allowing artifacts to be dated and their compositions examined.
 Bones, plants, and pollen collected from a site can all be analysing using the methods of zooarchaeology, paleoethnobotany, palynology and stable isotopes while any texts can usually be deciphered.

-These techniques frequently provide information that would not otherwise be known, and therefore they contribute greatly to the understanding of a site.
+These techniques frequently provide information that would not otherwise be known, thereby contributing greatly to understanding a site.